erickbytes/lofipython/content/blog/hammock-driven-development-talk-notes.rst

    When was the last time you...

-   thought about some for a whole day?
+   thought about something for a whole day?

    thought about something for a whole month or year?